 Yes, these cookies can be made 1-2 days ahead of time and stored in an airtight container at room temperature.
 I do not recommend making them more than 2 days in advance as the cookies may start to become too soft.

 If you do not have a circle cookie cutter, you can use any shape that you have on hand.
 I have used heart and star-shaped cookie cutters to cut shapes for Santa faces before and they turned out great!
-You could also just slice the dough into rounds or squares for a more traditional sugar cookie look.
+You could also make it a super easy Christmas cookie and just slice the dough into rounds or squares for a more traditional sugar cookie look.

 Final Thoughts

 I hope you enjoy these easy and oh-so-cute Santa Sugar Cookies!
-Your kids and other family members will love them this holiday season and will become one of your favorite cookies.
-Happy Holidays!
+Your kids and other family members will love them this holiday season and they may even become Santa’s favorite cookies!
+They will definitely be.a huge hit and the most popular cookie on your Christmas cookie plate Happy Holidays!

 Santa Sugar Cookies Video: